andypotato/fingerpose/README.md

 #### The meaning of confidence
 "Confidence" is a number between 0 and 10 which describes how accurate a given combination of finger curl / positions matches a predefined gesture.
 You should design your gestures so a perfect match will result in a confidence of "10".

+## Tips to improve detection

+* The most stable detection is achieved when you can require confidences of 8 or higher.
+* Many poses do not require fingers pointing in a specific direction but are defined by curls only.
+In these cases just do not add direction constraints to your pose.
-**Pro tip:** You can also have individual fingers reduce confidence which means "This finger should absolutely not appear in this way".
+* You can also have individual fingers reduce confidence which means "This finger should absolutely not appear in this way".

-#### Debugging your gestures
+## Debugging your gestures

- - You can use the `printDebugInfo` parameter of `GestureEstimator::estimate()` to print out the detected curls / directions for each finger to the console.
+ Look at the raw pose data result in `GestureEstimator::estimate()` to understand the detected curls / directions for each finger to the console.
 This way you can verify if your assumed curls / directions match with what the estimator actually sees.

- - To improve confidence you can adjust the "weight" of individual fingers using `GestureDescription::setWeight()`.
-A victory gesture for example is mostly defined by the stretched out index and middle fingers so you could add some weight to them.
- - The detection of landmarks depends on the TensorFlow.js handpose model.
-You can check their documentation how to improve detection and adjust parameters like confidence and detection threshold.
+## Known issues / limitations
+ - Currently only one hand is supported at the same time.
+This is a limitation of the underlying `handpose` model and may or may not change in the future.
+ - The `handpose` model has issues detecting a single stretched out finger (for example index finger).
+It will occasionally not detect a finger going from "curled" to "not curled" or vice-versa.

 ## Credits